Faith and therapy,

-A licensed Muslim therapist and a vetted imam, working together on one plan — so your care holds both the clinical and the spiritual.
+A licensed Muslim therapist and a vetted imam or chaplain, working as one team on one plan — so you never have to translate between them.

 You shouldn’t have to choose